tlevine/www.thomaslevine.com/content/!/making-your-personal-website/index.md

 ---
 title: How to make a personal website, in 9001 easy steps
+tweet_text: Here's the lazy proces I went through for making my fancy website.
+description: Making your own personal website might seem daunting, but it's not hard if you break it into smaller steps.
+twitter_description: Because New Years resolutions are a thing
+kind: article
+created_at: 2014-01-01
 ---
 Making your own personal website might seem daunting, but it's not hard if you break it into smaller steps.